NathanPervin/wxWidgets-Minesweeper-GUI/README.md

 - If the player clicks on a mine, the player loses
 - If the player clears all non-mine cells, the player wins

-This program was created using the wxWidgets framework.
+The GUI was created using the wxWidgets framework.

 This game has a main menu that allows the user to choose a grid size from the following options:
 - 9x9 with 15 mines